Tutorials

 cell.show(PropertyType.MATERIAL, GeometryType.SECTORIZED)

-Fig. 25 Cartesian cell’s sectorized geometry with windmill sectorization enabled.
+Fig. 18 Cartesian cell’s refined geometry with windmill sectorisation enabled.

-the technological geometry into sectors by drawing lines.
+only covers the subdivision of the technological geometry into sectors by

-users can make use of the functions in the glow.interface.geom_interface
+If a further customisation is needed, users can rely on the functions in the

-module to build the GEOM face or GEOM compound of need.
-The methods
+glow.interface.geom_interface module to build the GEOM compound of

-This tutorial demonstrates how to customise the cell by updating the sectorized
+This tutorial demonstrates how to customise the cell by updating the sectorised

 geometry with a GEOM compound containing more circles between two adjacent